 The disposition of tetrabenazine was compared in 12 patients with mild to moderate chronic liver impairment (Child-Pugh scores of 5-9) and 12 age- and gender-matched subjects with normal hepatic function who received a single 25 mg dose of tetrabenazine.
-In patients with hepatic impairment, tetrabenazine plasma concentrations were similar to or higher than concentrations of $\alpha$ -HTBZ, reflecting the markedly decreased metabolism of tetrabenazine to $\alpha$ -HTBZ.
-The mean tetrabenazine $C{max}$ in subjects with hepatic impairment was approximately 7- to 190-fold higher than the detectable peak concentrations in healthy subjects.
+In patients with hepatic impairment, tetrabenazine plasma concentrations were similar to or higher than concentrations of α -HTBZ, reflecting the markedly decreased metabolism of tetrabenazine to α -HTBZ.
+The mean tetrabenazine C{max} in subjects with hepatic impairment was approximately 7- to 190-fold higher than the detectable peak concentrations in healthy subjects.
 The elimination half-life of tetrabenazine in subjects with hepatic impairment was approximately 17.5 hours.
-The time to peak concentrations ( $t{max}$ ) of $\alpha$ -HTBZ and $\beta$ -HTBZ was slightly delayed in subjects with hepatic impairment compared to age-matched controls (1.75) hrs vs. 1.0 hrs), and the elimination half lives of the $\alpha$ -HTBZ and $\beta$ -HTBZ were prolonged to approximately 10 and 8 hours, respectively.
-The exposure to $\alpha$ -HTBZ and $\beta$ -HTBZ was approximately 30-39% greater in patients with liver impairment than in age-matched controls.
-The safety and efficacy of this increased exposure to tetrabenazine and other circulating metabolites are unknown so that it is not possible to adjust the dosage of tetrabenazine in hepatic impairment to ensure safe use.
-Therefore, tetrabenazine is contraindicated in patients with hepatic impairment [see Contraindications (4), Use in Specific Populations (8.6)].
+The time to peak concentrations (t{max}) of α -HTBZ and β -HTBZ was slightly delayed in subjects with hepatic impairment compared to age-matched controls (1.75 hrs vs. 1.0 hrs), and the elimination half-lives of the α -HTBZ and β -HTBZ was approximately 30-39% greater in patients with liver impairment than in age-matched controls.
+The safety and efficacy of this increased exposure to tetrabenazine and other circulating metabolites are unknown so that it is not possible to adjust the dosage of tetrabenazine in hepatic impairment [see Contraindications (4), Use in Specific Populations (8.6)].